ghrgriner/flawful/README.md

     word (except `de2`, which contains the secondary German answer, like noun plurals and verb conjugations is also moved to be part of the answer).
+    - Add example code to create either tag 'StudyEN' or 'StudyDE' that can be used to easily suspend cards we don't want to study.
+In the example we create the tags assuming the rule that we will study the 'English to German' direction for notes before Chapter 5 or with more than one German answer in `de1` and we will study the 'German to English' direction otherwise.
+Note that to implement this rule, the user would still have to suspend the desired cards within Anki.
   - Add commented-out code showing how to add metadata to header of output file.
 (For brevity, it was not added to the excerpt above.)
   - Replace `quoting=3` with `quoting=csv.QUOTE_NONE` throughout.